Scindia urges states to reduce tax on jet fuel | Business

 Jet fuel cost accounts for a significant part of an airline's operational costs.

-The minister requested Goa, Assam, Delhi, Maharashtra, West Bengal, Rajashthan, Bihar and Tamil Nadu to reduce the VAT on Aviation Turbine Fuel (ATF).
+The minister requested Goa, Assam, Delhi, Maharashtra, West Bengal, Rajasthan, Bihar and Tamil Nadu to reduce the VAT on Aviation Turbine Fuel (ATF).

 ''New growth to come from Tier 2 and 3 cities,'' he said and emphasised the need to bring down entry barriers in the context of high VAT on jet fuel in some states.